int128/wait-for-deployment-action/README.md

 ## Getting Started

-To wait until all deployments are succeeded,
+To post a comment when all deployments are succeeded,

 ```yaml
 name: wait-for-deployment-succeeded